 Buy together to pay less

-Model Hurricane Mk IIc Expert Set kit, new tooling.
+Hurricane Mk IIc Expert Set kit, new tooling.
+Includes accessories for intermediate/advanced modellers.
 Plastic parts improved compared to Hurricane Mk I kit, easier assembly, high level of detail.

 - Plastic arts - new tool